-Diverticulosis refers to the presence of small out-pouchings (called diverticula) or sacs that can develop in the lining of the gastrointestinal tract.
-While diverticula can be present anywhere in the entire digestive tract, they are most common on the left side of the large intestine, the area known as the descending and sigmoid colon (Figure 1).
+Diverticulosis refers to the presence of small out-pouchings (called diverticula) or sacs that can develop in the wall of the gastrointestinal tract.
+While diverticula can be present anywhere in the intestines, they are most common on the left side of the large intestine, the area known as the descending and sigmoid colon.

-Diverticulosis is a common disorder especially in older people.
-The condition is rarely seen in people under the age of 30 and is most common in those over 60.
-Both men and women are equally affected.
+Diverticulosis is a common disorder, especially in older people.
+The condition is uncommon in people under the age of 30 years of age, and is most common in those over 60.
+Diverticulosis may be somewhat more common in men than in women.

 No one knows for certain why diverticulosis develops; however, a few theories have been suggested.
-Some experts believe that abnormal contraction and spasm (resulting in intermittent high pressure in the colon due to muscle spasm or straining with stool may cause diverticula to form in a weak spot of the intestinal wall.
-Low fiber diets may play a role in the development of diverticulosis.
+Some experts believe that abnormal intermittent high pressure in the colon due to muscle spasm or straining with stool may cause diverticula to form at weak spots in the colon wall.
+Historically, low-fiber diets were felt to play a role in the development of diverticulosis.
 However, recent studies suggest that this is not the case.
 In two studies, patients with diverticulosis were not more likely to have diets low in fiber or to be constipated than patients without diverticulosis.
-There also appears to be a genetic predisposition to diverticulosis, that is, if your parent or sibling has diverticulosis, you may be more likely to develop it than someone who does not have a family member with this disorder.
+There also appears to be a genetic predisposition to diverticulosis; that is, if your parent or sibling has diverticulosis, you may be more likely to develop it than someone who does not have a family member with this disorder.

-Most patients with diverticulosis have no symptoms.
-Many will never know they have the condition until it is discovered during an endoscopic or radiographic (Xray) examination.
-While most people have no symptoms, some individuals may experience pain or discomfort in the left lower abdomen, bloating, and/or a change in bowel habits that may be related to having diverticulosis or a past history of diverticulitis.
+Most patients with diverticulosis have no symptoms or complications, and will never know they have the condition unless it is discovered during an endoscopic or radiographic (X-ray) examination.
+Some individuals may experience chronic pain or discomfort in the left lower abdomen, bloating, and/or a change in bowel habits that may be related to having diverticulosis or a past history of diverticulitis.

 Diverticulosis is generally discovered through one of the following examinations: